LinusOP/zone-stats/README.md

 # RPUK Zone Stats

+# Deprecated
+Due to the Roleplay UK Arma 3 Server shutting down, there is no more data to request from the API.
+Therefore the repository will be Archived, the site will still be live for now, but it will not be displaying any data.

 ## What is this?
 This website fetches data about the capture zones from [Roleplay UK](https://roleplay.co.uk) and displays it in a nice fashion.
 You can find it here: <https://zonestats.nomad.lol>.